geethaakshaya2k330/AI-Development-Project/README.md

 - ROAR (Remove and Retrain) evaluation
 - Analysis and interpretation of the experimental results

 The complete notebook contains the overall group project workflow.
-The evaluation sections listed above relate to my assigned contribution.
+The evaluation tasks listed above relate to my assigned contribution.

 ## Relevant Notebook Sections